-Take on an online class
+Take on an online class 👩🎓

 You’re probably interested to learn a new skill, two or ten – and again, commutes are perfect for this type of activity.

-One interesting online class that stands out is Gmail School – you’ll be using your commute time productively, while also learning how to be even more productive, through systems that help you manage your inbox better.
+One interesting online class that stands out is Gmail School – you’ll be using your commute time productively, while also learning how to be even more productive through systems that help you manage your inbox better.

 Use commutes for your personal “you” time 😎

 If you often feel stressed, overloaded with work, or in a rush, you can even use commute time to relax and work on your personal self-care.

-Plus, the muted, rumbling sound of traffic you’ll hear from the comforts of your train, taxi or metro seat is perfect for naps.
+Plus, the muted, rumbling sound of traffic you’ll hear from the comforts of your train, taxi, or metro seat is perfect for naps.

-If your regular commute route, or means of travel, is wearing you down, change things up – instead of riding the car to work, find inspiration in Amsterdam, and try out a bike.
+If your regular commute route or means of travel is wearing you down, change things up – instead of riding the car to work, find inspiration in Amsterdam, and try out a bike.

 If you find a way to enjoy your commute and make it more interesting, you’re likely to resent it much less.

 Mix it all up 🎨

 In the end, it’s best that you mix these activities, and tackle them sporadically during commutes.

-- Spend Tuesday listening to a podcast
+- Tuesday – listen to a podcast

-- Use Thursday to meditate
+- Thursday – meditate

 If your commute is a longer one, you may even have time for all of these activities – eventually, you’ll probably learn not to view commute time as a burden, but as an opportunity to expand your horizons, relax, reflect, and get more work done.

-But, whether you travel by car, train, metro, van, ferry, bike or paramotor, and whether your journey takes 10 minutes or 6 hours, you can find a way to enjoy your work travel and productively make use of this time.
-You just have to find what works best for you.
+No matter whether you travel by car, train, metro, van, ferry, bike or paramotor, and no matter whether your journey takes 10 minutes or 6 hours, it’s possible to find a way to efficient commuting – one that implies you enjoy your work travel and productively make use of this time.